nezaboodka/reactronic/README.md

 }
 ```

-In the example above, `printContact` function depends on `name`
+In the example above, `printContact` reaction function depends
-and `email` fields.
-It is executed automatically in response
+on `name` and `email` fields.
+It is executed automatically in
-to changes of these fields made by `saveContact` function.
+response to changes of these fields made by `saveContact` impact
+function.

 Here is an example of a cached value (re-)computed on-demand: